When Clive Lloyd scored a double ton at Wankhede, 40 years ago

-Then West Indies captain and current chief selector Clive Lloyd looks back on the very first Test match held at Wankhede Stadium where he posted a career-best 242* and clinched a memorable series 40 years ago
+On Wankhede Stadium's 40th birthday, then West Indies captain, current chief selector Clive Lloyd looks back on the very first Test match that was held there where he posted a career-best 242*

 When we came to Bombay for the decisive final Test, there were rumours that the pitch was under-prepared and would not last the distance of six days.
 The stadium was new and not many matches had been played on the ground, so no one was certain what conditions would be like.

 It was a very tense West Indies captain who took the field to toss before the start because I felt that a correct call would decide the match.
 When I did call and the coin dropped in my favour, I think the sigh of relief could be heard by the 60,000 Indians in the ground.
 As it turned out, I need not have bothered; the pitch played beautifully all the way through and was one of the best I have played on.

 When we ended the first day 309 for three, I knew that we were in command.
 I was already past 50 when the second day started and I continued on and on, feeling in very good form and hitting the ball pretty well.

 The Wankhede Stadium during the 1974-75 season.
 Pic courtesy: cricket quarterly magazine

 I went past 200 and really felt that I could have got to 300 that day had not a crowd riot halted play.
 What happened was that a lone spectator, a young lad in his teens, jumped the fence and came on to shake my hand after I got 200.

 Since it was not a mass invasion, I thought nothing of it but the police had other ideas.
 In front of everyone they used their long bamboo sticks, the lathis, with a vengeance on the poor boy and incensed the crowd to such an extent that, by tea, there was a full-scale riot which left the place looking like a battlefield.
 We remained in our dressing room and were never in any danger.